sderose/Color/colorNames.md

 following slash must still be present (so one can tell the difference between foreground and background colors, which have the same names).

-Multiple simultaneous effects are not yet available; but if/when they are, the additional effects will be expressed by subsequent "/"-separated tokens.

 For example:
     red/blue
     yellow/black/italic